 Q. What is the proctoring policy for exams?

-Q. What is the alternate exam policy?
+Q. What is the conflict policy for the course?

 Q. When will the full schedule of labs and discussions be announced?